Eastwood Soda Blaster USA

 - 10' blast hose with heavy-duty deadman valve gives you optimal control

-- 50-lb.-capacity, all-steel, welded hopper has a concave top for easy filling
+- All-steel, welded hopper has a concave top for easy filling

 - Includes pressure gauge; requires as little as 10 cfm at 90 psi

 - Includes 3/32" ceramic nozzle

 - Made in USA